PhoneIn/docs/docs/InstallationGuide/installing_phonein.md

 DONE!

-Now please follow the steps in the [User Guide](UserGUide/using_app)!
+Now please follow the steps on the next page to [Set up the Phonein App](/InstallationGuide/setup_app)!

 > You can also connect **Phonein Intercom** to a strike lock for smart door access to your residence and/or office.
-For more information, see [Connecting Phonein Intercom to a Strike Lock](connecting-to-a-strike-lock).
+For more information, see [Connecting Phonein Intercom to a Strike Lock](/connecting-to-a-strike-lock).